Chaumet: Journées Particulières, 2011

 The Journées Particulières open days organised on 15 and 16 October 2011 were held in the workshop, the large salons and the Chaumet museum.
 These days were an opportunity to present jewellery from the Chaumet archive collections.

 Journées Particulières, 2013

 To mark the second edition of the Journées Particulières open days, which took place on 15 and 16 June 2013, Chaumet opened its doors to the general public.
-The history of the house, its historic headquarters and its iconic collections were presented in its salons.
-Meetings with the head jeweller and the craftsmen were organised to demonstrate the different steps involved in manufacturing a piece of fine jewellery.
+The history of the house, its historic headquarters and its products were presented in its salons.
+Meetings with the head jeweller and the craftsmen were organised to demonstrate the different steps involved in manufacturing a piece of jewellery.